mouadziani/xstate/README.md

 ## XState - A State Machine for PHP

-State machine library to play with finite workflows into your php project
+State machine library to play with any complex behavior of your PHP objects

 ## Installation